Canada at the CONCACAF Gold Cup: 1996 CONCACAF Gold Cup

+Group B

 2000 CONCACAF Gold Cup

 At the 2000 Gold Cup, twelve nations were divided into four groups of three teams, the first two of which would qualify for the knock-out matches.
 With Colombia, Peru and South Korea, three Non-CONCACAF-members participated as invitees.

 After all three matches of Canada's Group D ended as draws, a coin toss was needed to determine whether Canada or South Korea would advance to the knockout stage.
 Canada won the toss and eventually the tournament, eliminating Mexico on the way and winning the final 2–0 against Colombia.

 The title victory allowed Canada to represent CONCACAF at the 2001 Confederations Cup, where they were eliminated in the Group Stage.